Discovery of natural antibody offers hope for a near-universal flu vaccine

 The high mutation rate of the influenza virus means that any particular influenza vaccine will usually grant protection for a few years at most.
 So every year, the World Health Organization predicts which strains of the virus are most likely to be circulating in the next year, allowing pharmaceutical companies to develop vaccines that will provide the best immunity against these strains.
 But with the large number of strains and the fact it takes pharmaceutical manufacturers six months to formulate and produce the millions of doses required, a new or overlooked strain can become prominent in the interim, meaning that even those who have been vaccinated may become infected.

-"The outer loops on the HA head seem to draw most of the antibodies, but in a given strain these loops can mutate to evade an antibody response within months," said Ian Wilson, who is the Hansen Professor of Structural Biology and a member of the Skaggs Institute for Chemical Biology at Scripps Research.
+Attempts to create a vaccine that works against a wide set of strains and therefore provides protection against unforeseen strains have encountered difficulties relating to the structures that hold the virus itself.
+These spherical or filamentous envelopes are studded with mushroom-shaped hemagglutinin (HA) proteins, whose more accessible outer structures effectively serve as decoys for a normal antibody response."The outer loops on the HA head seem to draw most of the antibodies, but in a given strain these loops can mutate to evade an antibody response within months," said Ian Wilson, who is the Hansen Professor of Structural Biology and a member of the Skaggs Institute for Chemical Biology at Scripps Research.

 This means that antiviral drugs aimed at these and other viral targets will also lose effectiveness as flu populations evolve.
 The researchers therefore sought to find and attack structures on flu viruses that are relatively unvarying and functionally important.